rackerlabs/rackspace-how-to/content/cloud-servers/troubleshoot-windows-server-boot-failure-after-exiting-rescue-mode.md

 product_url: cloud-servers
 ---

-Rescue mode is a maintenance state that can allow you access to an unresponsive server.
+Rescue mode is a maintenance state that allows you access to an unresponsive server.
 You can use rescue mode to fix configuration problems or to copy your data and move it to another server.

-Enter your server into rescue mode temporarily sets aside your original disk.
+Entering your server into rescue mode temporarily sets aside your original disk.
 Meanwhile, a new server builds based on the original stock image of your selected operating system (OS).
 Your original volume then attaches as a secondary device to the rescued instance.